Maxeh/masterarbeit/Flutter/README.md

 keyAlias=xxx
 storeFile=xxx
 ```
-You don't need to put real values in there, when you just create a debug version of the app.
+If you just create a debug version of the app, you don't have to put real values in the file.
 If you want to create a release version later on, you have to fill in your keystore information.

 10) Connect a smarthphone or start an emulator and run the project with your IDE (green triangle).

-## DEMO
+## Demo

 ![Screen1](https://raw.githubusercontent.com/Maxeh/markdown/master/MasterNews/Flutter/demo1.jpg)
 ![Screen1](https://raw.githubusercontent.com/Maxeh/markdown/master/MasterNews/Flutter/demo2.jpg)